vhi3u/glider-deployments/README.md

-# ramses-deployments
+# glider-deployments
-Visualizations/graphs of CTD and ECO data from Ramses Glider Deployments.
+Visualizations/graphs of CTD and ECO (so far) data from Ramses, Angus, and Modena Glider Deployments.